 “Solitude is not the absence of company, but the moment when our soul is free to speak to us and help us decide what to do with our life.” – Paulo Coelho

-I stay at House of Nasi Bungkus during my stay in Yogyakarta, Indonesia, and I totally recommend this place for all of you who love the countryside and a nature addict like me.
+I stayed at House of Nasi Bungkus during my stay in Yogyakarta, Indonesia, and I totally recommend this place for all of you who love the countryside and a nature addict like me.
 I love the atmosphere, it’s very peaceful and calm and that’s exactly what I needed.
 It is quite far from the town, though but I don’t mind because I get to wake up to this amazing view.

 Breakfast with a view?
 Oh what a good match!